HypothesisWorks/hypothesis/AWFUL-HACKS.md

 * Either of the above but on unstable, and my frustration with threading bugs (but fearless concurrency, David!) outweighs my desire to not use nightly.

+### Monkey-patching Helix for our Build

+I was very very bored of Helix's build support [not actually failing the rake task when the build fails](https://github.com/tildeio/helix/issues/133), so I've monkey-patched their build system in our Rakefile in order to make it error properly in this case.

+Can be removed when: The linked issue is fixed.